jwmulholland/resume/resume.md

 *Echlo, since Jan 2016*

-Co-founded and developed a product on the idea that location data is always available on mobile and can be used to help people find and meet up with friends and family more easily and frequently.
-Created the product plan, market tested and iterated with a set of test users.
+Co-founded and developed a product on the idea that location data is always available on mobile and can be used to help people more easily and frequently find and meet up with friends and family.
+Created the product plan, market tested and iterated the product  with a set of test users.
 Designed all the brand, UI and UX elements and implemented the iOS and web applications.

 ## Senior Program Manager {.detail}
 *Microsoft, Oct 2011 - Dec 2015*

 Product owner for all Compose-related experiences in Outlook.com.
-I updated and improved the core experience with the Hotmail to Outlook.com redesign, modernized file attachments, rich text editor and added OneDrive integration.
-Collaborated with other teams to create a cross platform experience and to define the design system for Microsoft online services.
+I updated and improved the core experience for the Hotmail to Outlook.com redesign, modernized file attachments, improved the rich text editor and added OneDrive integration.
+Collaborated with other teams to create a cross platform experience and define the design system for Microsoft online services.

 Worked on shipping new and refining existing features such as Sweep, Advanced Rules, keyboard shortcuts, animations and message list selection for Outlook.com.